 The service at the Cathedral was organised by the Scotland Board of the UK charitable initiative Remembering Srebrenica, working with the First Minister’s office.

 It was attended by a genocide survivor with Srebrenica mothers, who lost husbands, sons, fathers and brothers in the worst atrocity on European soil since the Second World War, which saw over 8,000 mainly Bosnian Muslim men and boys systematically murdered.

-The service on Friday 10 July was part of a series of high-profile events across the UK to commemorate the genocide in the week leading up to 11 July – Srebrenica Memorial Day.
-Her Royal Highness The Princess Royal representd the UK in Bosnia and Herzegovina at the Srebrenica-Potočari Memorial Complex on that day.
+The service on Friday 10 July was part of a series of high-profile community action events across the UK to commemorate the genocide in the week leading up to 11 July – Srebrenica Memorial Day.
+Her Royal Highness The Princess Royal represented the UK in Bosnia and Herzegovina at the Srebrenica-Potočari Memorial Complex on that day.

 More than 150 specially-invited guests gathered at the cathedral in the heart of Scotland’s capital.
 Nura Begović addressed the service, which was attended by fellow Srebrenica Mothers Nura Mustafić, Aiša Omerović, Refija Hadjibulić and genocide survivor Nedžad Avdić.

 The First Minister spoke at the service, which was led by the The Rt Rev Dr Angus Morrison, Moderator of the General Assembly of the Church of Scotland.
 Faith and community leaders, as well as representatives from Scotland’s Youth Organisations, took part in the service honouring the victims and survivors of the genocide.

 Scotland’s First Minister Nicola Sturgeon – pictured talking to Srebrenica Mother Nura Begović before the service – said: